 - Sleep Disorders

 Alcohol causes drowsiness.
 This has led to the popular misconception that it can aid sleep.
-Up to 20 percent of Americans report using alcohol as a sleep aid.
+Because of this, 20 – 30 percent of Americans with insomnia report using alcohol as a sleep aid.
 However, alcohol negatively impacts the quality of your sleep, as well as how long you can expect to sleep.
 Alcohol consumption before bed causes interrupted sleep, due to side effects such as night sweats and disturbed REM sleep.

-The problem with using one drink as a sleep aid, is that while it may work initially, eventually your body develops a tolerance for it.
-As a result, you may find yourself needing more and more levels of alcohol in order to fall asleep, which can lead to alcoholism.
-Using alcohol as a sleep aid is dangerous as it can lead to dependence and even alcoholism.
+While it may work initially, the problem with using one drink as a sleep aid is that eventually the body develops a tolerance for it.
+A recent study tested healthy individuals by giving them alcohol before bed.
+By the third night of the trial the sedative effects of alcohol had worn off.
+Those using alcohol as a sleep aid may find themselves needing more alcohol in order to fall asleep, which can lead to alcoholism.
+Using alcohol as a sleep aid is dangerous as frequent use drinking can lead to dependence or alcoholism in severe cases.

 One drink before bed may not impact sleep quality or length.
-However, the effects of alcohol on sleep are directly correlated – the more alcohol that is consumed, the worse the effects on sleep.
+The effects of alcohol on sleep are, however, directly correlated meaning the more alcohol that is consumed, the worse the effect on sleep.